How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Choose a blue that is subtle, silvery, and low.
 When this filters through branches or onto the ground, the colour will hit the human eye in much the same way that moonlight does, creating the same colour perception.

-Low Voltage Oakville Outdoor Lighting
+Low Voltage Outdoor Lighting

 When you are trying to imitate moonlight you need to use low voltage, softer lighting.
 You don’t want something that’s too bright, because it won’t look natural.
 If you do want bright lighting for security purposes, use these in other areas of your property in which you don’t want the natural feel.
 For example, you could use bright lighting on pathways or cast onto textured walls, rather than use the bright lighting for the down lights in your trees.